LogoLogo

 2. The custodian backup share is encrypted and stored by Portal, with the encryption key stored in our KMS infrastructure.

 By default, Portal manages storing both the encrypted client backup share and the custodian backup share for you.
-If you prefer to store and manage the backup shares in your own infrastructure instead of using Portal-Managed Backups, see our Self-Managed Backups guide.
+If you prefer to store and manage the backup shares in your own infrastructure instead of using Portal-Managed Backups, see our guide.

 Both the client backup share and the custodian backup share are necessary to recover a Portal wallet.